 The Eye of Horus Eco-House on Cleopatra Island, Turkey

 For Campbell’s 41st birthday in 2011, Doronin reportedly promised her an ultra-modern eco-home on the historic Cleopatra Island in Turkey’s Gulf of Gökova.
 Inspired by the legendary love story of Roman general Marc Antony and Egyptian queen Cleopatra, the island boasts a rare sand composed entirely of seashells.
 Designed by Spanish architect Luis de Garrido, an expert in sustainable architecture, the proposed 25-bedroom residence was envisioned as an off-grid, self-sufficient haven.
-From an aerial perspective, the central dome and surrounding solar panels were intended to form the iconic Eye of Horus – an ancient Egyptian symbol of protection, paying homage to Campbell’s love for the region.
-While the existence of this eco-haven remains unknown, other stories claim it was never developed due to the island’s protected status.
+From an aerial perspective, the central dome and surrounding solar panels form the iconic Eye of Horus – an ancient Egyptian symbol of protection, paying homage to Campbell’s love for the region.
+While the existence of this eco-haven remains unknown, other stories claim there has been no development due to the island’s protected status.

 The New York City Penthouse in NYC, U.S.